 Global silver scrap supply fell to its lowest level in 26 years.
 World silver recycling in 2017 dropped by nearly 50% since its peak in 2011.
 According to the 2018 World Silver Survey, global silver scrap supply declined to 138 million oz (Moz) compared to 261 Moz in 2011.
 While the lower silver price is partly responsible for the large drop in silver recycling, there are other market dynamics.

 For example, silver recycling from the photography sector has declined since consumption peaked in 1999.
-The photography industry was using 228 Moz of silver in 1999 compared to the 44 Moz last year.
+The photography industry was using 228 Moz of silver in 1999 compared to 44 Moz last year.
 Thus, silver consumption in photography has declined by 80% in nearly two decades… and along with it, a great deal of recycled silver supply.

-As we can see in the chart above, even though the $17 silver price in 2017 was four times higher than in 1991 ($3.91), global silver scrap supply is less than it was 26 years ago.
+As we can see in the chart above, even though the $17 silver price in 2017 was four times higher than in 1991 ($3.91), the global silver scrap supply is less than it was 26 years ago.
 Moreover, world silver scrap was over 200 Moz a year (2005-2009) when the average annual price was much less than it was last year.

 Now according to the Metal Focus Silver Scrap Report published in 2015, they forecasted the following percentages of silver scrap from the various sectors: